Barbershop Websites: 20 Design Examples (2026)

 Unlimited monthly haircut membership

-Most barbershop websites sell individual appointments.
 Master Class Barber NYC sells a subscription with three tiers (Bronze, Silver, Gold), each adding more services at a higher monthly rate, all with unlimited visits.
-The membership is the primary CTA alongside Book Now, and it works as a conversion play.
+The membership is the primary CTA alongside Book Now.
 A regular who comes twice a month pays less per visit, and the shop gets predictable recurring revenue.

 Two Brooklyn locations (Park Slope and Downtown) with 600+ reviews linked on the homepage.
 The site runs on Wix and looks like a standard template.
-That obviously doesn’t matter when the offer is strong enough to carry the page.
+The offer carries the page regardless.

 East Nashville Beard & Barber